Sports-related curses: Gaelic Games

-Mayo GAA
+Mayo

-The Curse of '51 allegedly prevents Mayo from winning the Sam Maguire Cup ever again, or at least until the death has occurred of every member of the last winning team from 1951.
+The Curse of '51 allegedly prevents the Mayo senior footballers from winning the Sam Maguire Cup ever again, or at least until the death has occurred of every member of the last winning team from 1951.
 It remains unbroken—despite the team reaching the final on eleven occasions since then, they have either completely collapsed on the day or been undone by a series of other unfortunate events.

 The legend tells us that while the boisterous Mayo team were passing through Foxford on the victorious journey home, the team failed to wait quietly for a funeral cortège to pass by on its way to the graveyard.
-The presiding priest consequently put a curse on Mayo football to never win a subsequent All-Ireland Final until all members of the 1951 team are dead.
+The presiding priest consequently put a curse on Mayo football to never win a subsequent All-Ireland SFC final until all members of the 1951 team are dead.

-In 1989, Mayo reached their first All-Ireland Senior Football Championship Final since their last victory in 1951 only to lose to Cork.
+In 1989, Mayo reached their first All-Ireland SFC final since the previous victory in 1951, only to lose to Cork.
 In 1996, a freak point by Meath at the end of the final forced a replay, which saw Mayo concede another late score that would deny them victory.
-Kerry bridged an 11-year title gap against them in 1997 with a three-point win, before torturing them by eight points in 2004 and thirteen points in 2006.
+Kerry bridged an 11-year title gap against Mayo with a three-point win in the 1997 final, before torturing them by eight points in 2004, then thirteen points in 2006.

-Mayo returned to the All-Ireland Senior Football Championship Final in 2012.
-Even with Taoiseach Enda Kenny in Rome seeking divine intervention through Pope Benedict XVI the day before, the "Kafkaesque black farce" continued from where it had left off—with Donegal allowed bridge a 20-year gap between titles, helped in no small part by a nightmare opening quarter for Mayo as Michael Murphy—whose father is from Mayo—launched a rocket of a shot into the goal after three minutes.
+Mayo returned to the All-Ireland SFC final in 2012.
+Even with Taoiseach Enda Kenny in Rome seeking divine intervention through Pope Benedict XVI the day before, the "Kafkaesque black farce" continued from where it had left off—with Donegal allowed bridge a 20-year gap between titles, helped in no small part by a nightmare opening quarter for Mayo as Michael Murphy—the son of a Mayoman—launched a rocket of a shot into the goal after three minutes.
 Then, in the eleventh minute, Colm McFadden seized the ball from the grasp of Kevin Keane and slid it into the net for a second Donegal goal.
 Mayo only got on the scoresheet after sixteen minutes and never led at any point during the match.
 They eventually lost with thirteen points to Donegal's two goals and eleven.

-They lost again in 2013, this time by a single point to Dublin.
+Mayo lost again in 2013, this time by a single point to Dublin.

-They qualified for the 2016 Final on 18 September 2016 where they faced Dublin the curse seemingly struck again when they scored two own goals in the opening half before drawing with Dublin in the last few minutes of the game.
-They faced Dublin again in a rematch on 1 October 2016 but lost by a point.
+Mayo qualified for the 2016 final to face Dublin; the curse seemingly struck again when Mayo scored two own goals before half-time, drawing level with Dublin in the last few minutes of the game.
+Mayo then faced Dublin in a replay, lost, again by a single point.